sanghyeob-sogang/appendix/README.md

-# appendix
+# Appendix
-[Appendix] Designing a Web Novel with ML-based Generative Sound
+Designing a Web Novel with ML-based Generative Sound